sigcsets/sigcse2016/authors/papers.md

     acceptance or rejection notification.

 6. After receiving confirmation, go to the to review your submission for accuracy.
-Send e-mail to (Adrienne Decker and Kurt Eiselt) if there are any problems.
+Send e-mail to your Program Chairs if you have questions (email addresses below).

 ## Presentation Notes